 Even though you want audio and video to relate, watch out for the "see Dick run" approach where the audio states the obvious.
 If you can clearly see what's happening on the screen, this can get downright annoying.

 Although radio drama had to slip many things into the dialogue to tip off the listeners to what they couldn't see ("Emma, why are you staring out the window?"), this is hardly the case with TV, where you can see what's taking place.

 The trick is to write slightly off the pictures.
 This means that, while you don't describe the pictures, your words aren't so far removed from what is being seen that you split viewer attention.
 This technique involves a delicate balancing act.

-With more than one hundred TV channels available to viewers in some areas and millions of pages of information available on the Internet, to name just two sources of information, one of today's biggest problems is information overload.
+With more than a hundred TV channels available to viewers in some areas and millions of pages of information available on the Internet, one of today's biggest problems is information overload.

-In TV production the goal is not just to unload information on viewers.
+In TV production the goal is not simply to unload information on viewers.

 To be successful you must engage your audience and clearly communicate selected information in a manner that will both enlighten and possibly even entertain.

 If a script is packed with too many facts, or if the information is not clearly presented, the viewer will become confused, lost, and frustrated.